7 Important Human Resources Trends of 2024

 7. More agile and timely performance management

 In an increasingly remote-first world, it’s less likely employees will sit down with their manager for their annual review.
-HR teams now have to think fast when it came to virtualizing feedback systems.
+HR teams now have to think fast when it comes to virtualizing feedback systems.

 The typical formal annual review and feedback systems are notorious for low employee morale.
 According to a Gallup study, only 14% of employees said their performance reviews inspire them to improve.